 Left untreated, children with this condition are likely to have bladder and kidney problems.
 Constipation and the inability to hold in stool may also be more likely.
 Steps can be taken to help with these problems.
 Your child’s healthcare provider can discuss your child’s condition with you and how your child is likely to progress long-term.
 Also, the condition may change over time so it will need to be monitored throughout your child’s lifetime.

-Dealing with neurogenic bladder can be difficult for patients and families.
+Dealing with neurogenic bladder can be difficult to cope with.
 Incontinence can also cause embarrassment and lead to self-esteem issues for your child.
 It’s vital for your child’s treatment and emotional development that you be supportive and patient.
 It takes work and time to learn how to best manage your child’s condition.
 Encourage your child’s success by seeing to it that he or she follows the treatment plan.
-In some cases, a psychological therapist can help the patient and family follow the treatment plan.
+In some cases, a psychological therapist can help the child and family follow the treatment plan.

 If you have questions, talk to your child’s care team.
 Also, look for support materials in your local library or bookstore.
 These online resources can also be helpful: